gma1083/democrewcy-frontend/README.md

 # /pages/Tasks

 Here we dynamically render the activeTask running in the app on a sub route under /tasks.
 This gives the task it's own route on /tasks/:taskId.
 We subscribe to context so we can dynamically render the activeTask.
+It also redirects to the home page if no activeTask is set.
+When we hit the 'cancel' button in a task, it clears the activeTask state.
+So when this component re-renders, it routes us back to /home.

+Task rendering:
+1. Do we have an activeTask?
+2. Render a route with path /tasks/:taskId
+3. Use TaskLayout to wrap the current task
+4. What form to render in the task?
+5. For 'create' tasks, just render the form using ActiveTask
+6. If it's not a 'create', then it's an 'edit' or 'view', in which case we need some task context in order to run.
+7. If we do have that task context then render the form using ActiveTask
+8. If we do not have task context, we need to use our ContextSelector component.
+It will allow the user to pick an instance which we will set as the task context.

   # Config